 Additional program notes

-Students in OTA coursework will only have one opportunity to repeat a failed or withdrawn semester.
-Two failed or withdrawn semesters will make the student ineligible to complete the program.
+Students in the OTA program will ONLY have one opportunity to repeat a failed course or withdrawn semester.
+Two failed courses or withdrawn semesters will result in the student being ineligible to complete the program.

 Enrollment into the OTA program is limited and requires a secondary application process.
 Complete details on the secondary application process can be found here.

-Twenty-four students are accepted to begin clinical courses each spring term.
+Twenty-four students are accepted into the OTA program each Spring term.
 Up to half are chosen by the merit application, and the others are chosen by their priority date, which is either the date of application to Piedmont Technical College or, if a student’s initial major was not OTA, the date of the major change to OTA.

 Notes about other requirements

-Background Check and Drug Screening: Students are required to have an initial criminal background check and drug screening upon acceptance into the clinical phase of the program.
-This cost to the student is currently approximately $110.00, but is subject to change.
-A positive report on either may prevent the student from being accepted by a clinical facility which will not allow the student to progress in the program or take the licensure exam.
-Additional drug screenings will occur throughout the clinical program as requested by the clinical facility.
+Background Check and Drug Screening: Students are required to have an initial criminal background check and drug screening PRIOR TO Spring start date of OTA program.
+This cost to the student is currently approximately $110.00 but is subject to change.
+A positive report on either may prevent the student from being accepted by an OTA program and fieldwork facility, which will not allow the student to progress in the program or take the NBCOT licensure exam.
+Additional drug screenings will occur throughout the OTA program as requested by the OTA program staff and fieldwork facility.
 The cost of these screenings will also be the responsibility of the student.

-CPR and Hospital Orientation: All students will be required to have CPR certification by the program acceptance meeting and it may not expire prior to the end of the semester.
-Students that plan to seek certification outside of the college must have Healthcare Provider training through the American Heart Association.
-A copy of certification must be submitted to the department's Health Records Assistant.
-Annual Hospital Orientation is required.
+CPR and Hospital Orientation: All students will be required to have CPR certification prior to applying to the OTA program and kept up-to-date during the duration of the OTA program and fieldwork experiences.
+Each student is required to have CPR certification from the American Heart Association - BLS for Healthcare Providers.
+Students who plan to seek certification outside of the college must have healthcare provider training through the American Heart Association.
+A copy of certification must be submitted to the OTA program.

 Program Costs: In addition to tuition, fees, and books, other costs may include but are not limited to uniforms, lab supplies, malpractice insurance, review courses, licensure preparation, and graduation fees.

-Additional Advising Guidelines from the OTA department for students accepted for OTA coursework
+Additional Advising Guidelines from the OTA program for students accepted for OTA coursework